crisptrutski/matchbox/README.md

 # Examples

-There are some ClojureScript demos in the  `examples` directory.
+1) There are some ClojureScript demos in the `examples` directory.

 Those in the `cljs` folder can be compiled from the main project via `lein cljsbuild once <example-name>`, and then run by opening the 'index.html' found in the example directory in a browser.

-There is also a stand-alone demo project, `reagent-example`.
+2) There is also a stand-alone demo project, `reagent-example`.
 This example can be launched by executing `lein run`, and opening "http://localhost:3000" in a browser.

+3) If you'd like to use `re-frame`, there is [a realtime chat app showcase](https://github.com/Quantisan/re-frame-firebase-example).

-## Gotchas
+# Gotchas

 1. `swap!` takes callback in non-standard way